Folsom Street Fair

-Folsom Street Fair is one of the world’s largest leather event and showcase for BDSM products and culture.
+Folsom Street Fair is one of the world’s largest leather event and showcases for BDSM products and culture.

 An annual BDSM and leather subculture street fair.
 BDSM is an erotic preference and a form of sexual expression involving the consensual use of restraint, intense sensory stimulation, and fantasy power role-play.
 BDSM is derived from the terms bondage and discipline (B&D), dominance and submission (D&S), and sadism and masochism (S&M).
 BDSM includes a wide spectrum of activities, forms of interpersonal relationships, and distinct subcultures.

-It was the first time I attended such an event, only to leave it with an understandying towards people who seek to fill a fantasy in such a cooperative way.
-It may look harmful, but in fact the play is mutual consent that only delivers joy and pleasure for the participants.
+It was the first time I attended such an event, only to leave it with an understanding of people who seek to fill a fantasy in such a cooperative way.
+It may look harmful, but in fact, the play is mutual consent that only delivers joy and pleasure for the participants.

-** Folsom Street Fair logo is trademarked and the rights for the usage are limited.
+** Folsom Street Fair logo is trademarked and the rights for usage are limited.